jestjs/jest/docs/GlobalAPI.md

 title: Globals
 ---

 In your test files, Jest puts each of these methods and objects into the global environment.
-You don't have to require or import anything to use them.
+You don't have to require or import anything to use them (though they still can be [imported](Es6Import.md) if you prefer).

 ## Methods